neuroneural/nshor_docker/README.md

 ## Running the Slurm script
           sbatch --array=1-12 submit.sh
 the array number corresponds to the subject number.
+The output ends up in the derivatives folder of the /data folder mapped inside the submit.sh file.
+The submit.sh file will have the location of the logs, the bound data directory for singularity, etc.

 ## More information
 we attempted to keep a log of our activities in #docker-projects slack channel